Documentation

 • Archive services — hide old or unused services without deleting them.
 Archived services can't be booked but appear in historical records.

 Permissions: Owners and admins can manage services; providers and staff have read-only access.
-There is no per-plan limit on the number of services you can create.

 Team Members